 - Chia Seeds: Adds some healthy fats making this a well rounded nutritional smoothie.

 An excellent blender is key to making excellent smoothies, especially if your end goal is to hide some veggies for the picky eaters in your house.

 I had a standard blender for years.
 I made green smoothies weekly. always using spinach or kale as my leafy green of choice.
 I’d offer my smoothies to my kids and they’d straight up refuse to drink them.
 Why?
 My standard blender created a confetti of shredded spinach and kale.
 My kids noticed those green flecks and were not fooled.

-- Pour in 1 cup of unsweetened vanilla almond milk, followed by the chia seeds, spinach, and topped with the frozen banana and blueberries and blend until smooth.
+Using a High-Speed Blender: Pour in 1 cup of unsweetened vanilla almond milk, followed by the chia seeds, spinach, and topped with the frozen banana and blueberries.